miranda-hawkes/induction-tutorials/Building-A-GovUk-Frontend-Service/Part2.md

     ```

 There is a lot going on here, but it is basically dealing with some mandatory UI elements needed by the HMRC Gov UK Template.
-Don't worry too much about this as we don't need to change it and it is created by default for every new frontend service.
+Don't worry too much about this as we don't need to change it and it is created by default for every new frontend service on MDTP.

 ### Create a new view

 Now we should create a view that uses the GovUkWrapper and displays a simple heading.

-Create a new Twirl file called `Index` and add the following content:
+Create a new Twirl file (using the same steps as when you created `GovUkWrapper.scala.html`) called `Index` and add the following content:

 ```
 @import views.html.GovUkWrapper